stroparo/jekyll-now/about.md

   - Python, Django (J. Mitchel)
   - Ruby, Ruby on Rails, Vim for Rubyists (J. Hudgens)

-## Experience prior to exclusive DevOps

-My previous experience before fully switching to DevOps, most to least recent:

-* 2013-2016 - Team lead supporting Oracle Planning & Optimization platforms (3 years; retail industry)
-  - Agile and standard deployment and release shell script templates
-* 2010-2013 - Oracle consultant supporting Planning & Optimization platforms (3 years; retail industry)
-  - Heavy shell scripting and usage of command-line interface utilities (RPAS platform)
-* 2009-2010 - Java & Oracle massive report generation (1 year; telecom industry)
-  - Java SE & Oracle RDBMS

 ## Willing to relocate

-I am willing to relocate.
 I will need visa sponsorship for most countries outside of South America.

 ## More information

-I will be glad to share any other information.
-Just ask me.
+I am available for any other queries.

 Contact me via: